VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -flagsAuthKey string
      Auth key for /flags endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -fs.disableMmap
      Whether to use pread() instead of mmap() for reading data files.
-By default mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
+By default, mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
   -http.connTimeout duration
      Incoming http connections are closed after the configured timeout.
 This may help to spread the incoming load among a cluster of services behind a load balancer.
 Please note that the real timeout may be bigger by up to 10% as a protection against the thundering herd problem (default 2m0s)
   -http.disableResponseCompression
      Disable compression of HTTP responses to save CPU resources.
-By default compression is enabled to save network bandwidth -http.idleConnTimeout duration
+By default, compression is enabled to save network bandwidth
+  -http.idleConnTimeout duration
      Timeout for incoming idle http connections (default 1m0s) -http.maxGracefulShutdownDuration duration